 The loan is subject to interest computed at one-year LIBOR plus applicable margin of 4.25% per annum, or cost of funds plus a margin of 2.0% per annum, whichever is higher.
-However, the loan is hedged with a fixed Peso and interest rate swap that locks in both the exchange rate and the interest at 6.7% p.a.
 Interest payments are to be serviced quarterly in arrears.
+Maybank International Ltd. reserves the right to vary, at its absolute discretion from time to time, such rate of interest, which variation may take place by varying the LIBOR or the margin or spread above the LIBOR, or both (see note 4)

 The TLA also requires the Group to maintain debt-to-equity ratio of not more than 3:1, current ration of at least 1:1 and debt coverage ratio of at least 2.5.
+The bank however waived the DSCR compliance for year 2012.